ankitpokhrel/tus-php/README.md

 ```

 ### Concatenation
-This Server is capable to concatenate multiple uploads into a single one enabling Clients to perform parallel uploads and to upload non-contiguous chunks.
+The Server is capable of concatenating multiple uploads into a single one enabling Clients to perform parallel uploads and to upload non-contiguous chunks.

 ```php
 $client->file('/path/to/file', 'chunk_a.ext');